kestra-io/kestra/README.md

 ## Community Support

-Join our community if you need help, want to chat or have any other questions for us:
+Join our community if you need help, want to chat, or have any other questions for us:

 - [GitHub](https://github.com/kestra-io/kestra/discussions) - Discussion forums and updates from the Kestra team
 - [Twitter](https://twitter.com/kestra_io) - For all the latest Kestra news
 - [Slack](https://api.kestra.io/v1/communities/slack/redirect) - Join the conversation!
-Get all the latest updates and chat to the devs
+Get all the latest updates and chat with the devs

 ## Roadmap